 - you comply with the conditions of the RPS

-- your activity does not (or is not likely) to cause environmental pollution or harm human health
+- your activity does not, and is not likely to, cause environmental pollution or harm human health

 Each RPS has an expiry date.
 You should check with the Environment Agency before this expiry date to make sure they have not withdrawn the RPS.
 If they have, you may need to register an exemption or apply for a permit for your activity.